QubesOS/qubes-doc/security/yubi-key.md

 5. Paste your hashed password (other than your standard Qubes password)  into `/etc/qubes/yk-keys/yk-login-pass-hashed.hex` in dom0.

-   You can calculate your hasehd password using this command:
+   You can calculate your hashed password using this command:

        echo -n "PASSWORD" | openssl dgst -sha1